Skip to main content

 The Concrete Years

 Preschoolers experience rejection in immediate, concrete terms: “They would not let me play.”
 At this age, the best response is warm acknowledgment followed by practical coaching.
 Role-play the scenario with stuffed animals.
-Read stories about characters who navigate exclusion.
+Read stories about characters who face exclusion.
 Help them develop simple phrases they can use: “Can I play too?” or “Can I have a turn next?”
 At this age, adult intervention (talking to a teacher or daycare provider) is also appropriate and expected.

 Ages 6–8